 Another option is to check Yomojo Mobile (Optus coverage).
 With a $12.90 offer, you will have 6 GB of internet, unlimited calls and SMS / MMS in Australia, to be used over a period of 30 days.

 However, to call and send SMS internationally, you must add credit (price depending on the country chosen).
 To avoid this and / or reduce costs, you can use Skype, Viber and WhatsApp to communicate with your friends and family via the internet.

 The cheapest packages on the market

-If you want to access the cheapest package for one month and without bond for your trip to Australia, it will be the best option for you to look at resellers, since Hello Mobile and Aldi Mobile both propose a package for 30 days under $ 10.
-Don’t expect anything great for this tiny price, you pay by the minute for calls (from 15 to 20 cents), the number of text messages (same price!) and to the data.
+If you want to access the cheapest package for one month for your trip to Australia, it will be the best option for you to look at resellers.
+Hello Mobile and Aldi Mobile both propose a cheap package for 30 days.
+Don’t expect anything great for this tiny price!

-Out of all these offers, Aldi Mobile stands out, because this reseller is the only one with Telstra coverage, and the package offers free calls and texts to other Aldi Mobile customers.
-It’s up to you to convince your backpackers to choose Aldi to never pay for your calls and texts!
+Out of all these offers, Aldi Mobile stands out.
+Mainly because this reseller is the only one with Telstra coverage!
+Plus the package offers free calls and texts to Australian standard numbers.

 Good deal: “pay as you go” packages, valid between 6 months and 1 year